-Prepare production artifacts for serving in Cloud Storage.
+Prepare model artifacts for serving in Cloud Storage.

 Regularly compute new feature values.

 Operationalized training refers to the process of making model training repeatable, tracking repetitions, and managing performance.
-While Notebooks are convenient for iterative development on small datasets, we recommend that you operationalize your code to make it reproducible and scale to large datasets.
+While Vertex AI Workbench notebooks are convenient for iterative development on small datasets, we recommend that you operationalize your code to make it reproducible and scale to large datasets.
 In this section, we discuss tooling and best practices for operationalizing your training routines.

 Run your code in a managed service

 We recommend that you run your code in either Vertex AI training service or Vertex AI Pipelines.

 Optionally, you can run your code directly in a Deep Learning Virtual Machine container or on Compute Engine; however, we don't recommend this approach because the Vertex AI managed services provide automatic scaling and burst capability that is more cost effective.